spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 First we must think about how each of the workers will want to represent the entity, so let's return to how we want our game mechanic to play out:

 * Players should see a hovering health pack.
-* When a player runs through the health pack it is consumed and 'disappears', leaving just a marker on the ground.
+* When a player runs through the health pack it is consumed and "disappears", leaving just a marker on the ground.
 * Consuming a health pack should only occur if the player has taken damage.
 * Consumed health packs re-appear after a cool-down, and are ready for use again.

 We can neatly separate this logic between the client-side and server-side representations:

-* The `UnityClient` worker should display a visual representation for each health pack, based on whether the health pack is currently 'active'.
+* The `UnityClient` worker should display a visual representation for each health pack, based on whether the health pack is currently "active".
 * The `UnityGameLogic` worker should react to collisions with players, check whether they are injured, and consume the health pack if they are.

 #### Creating GameObject representations

-The FPS Template project uses the SpatialOS GDK's GameObject workflow, which is the familiar way of working with Unity Engine.
+The FPS starter project uses the SpatialOS GDK's GameObject workflow, which is the familiar way of working with Unity Engine.

 In the GameObject workflow you can associate a Unity prefab with your entity type, with separate prefabs for your `UnityClient` and `UnityGameLogic` workers.
 All entity prefabs should be added to `/Assets/Resources/Prefabs/UnityClient` and `/Assets/Resources/Prefabs/UnityGameLogic` respectively.

-The FPS Template project uses the "GDK GameObject Creation" package which handles the instantiation of GameObjects to represent SpatialOS entities.
+The FPS starter project uses the "GDK GameObject Creation" package which handles the instantiation of GameObjects to represent SpatialOS entities.
 This tracks associations between entities and prefabs by matching their `Metadata` component's metadata string to the names of prefabs in the `/Assets/Resources/Prefabs/` directory.
 If the worker receives information about a new SpatialOS entity then the GameObject Creation package immediately instantiates a GameObject of the appropriate type to represent that entity.

-<%(#Expandable title="What are the 'Authoritative' and 'NonAuthoritative' sub-folders for?")%>The `/Assets/Resources/Prefabs/UnityClient/` folder contains two sub-folders, `Authoritative` and `NonAuthoritative`, and _both_ of them contain a `Player` prefab!
+<%(#Expandable title="What are the "Authoritative" and "NonAuthoritative" sub-folders for?")%>The `/Assets/Resources/Prefabs/UnityClient/` folder contains two sub-folders, `Authoritative` and `NonAuthoritative`, and _both_ of them contain a `Player` prefab!

-The FPS Template project has some custom logic specific to its `Player` entities.
+The FPS starter project has some custom logic specific to its `Player` entities.
 When creating your own entity prefabs for the `UnityClient` worker you can put them directly into `/Assets/Resources/Prefabs/UnityClient/`.

-If you are interested in why the FPS Template project named those sub-directories `Authoritative` and `NonAuthoritative`, it relates to write-access for components on the entity.
+If you are interested in why the FPS starter project named those sub-directories `Authoritative` and `NonAuthoritative`, it relates to write-access for components on the entity.

 At any point in time a single entity may be known about by multiple workers, even of the same type.
 In a large game you might have multiple `UnityGameLogic` workers.
-These often overlap, which means that they both 'know about' some of the same entities.
+These often overlap, which means that they both "know about" some of the same entities.
 However, only **one** of those workers can have write-access permissions to components on an entity at any given time.

 That means even two workers of the same type (e.g. `UnityGameLogic`) may not have the same responsibilities for a particular entity.
 The **authoritative** worker (i.e. the one that has write-access) may be responsible for executing some logic and updating the entity's component data.
 The **non-authoritative** worker only has read-access, which it may use to drive its own local representation of that entity, but it shouldn't try to update the entity's component values (and wouldn't be able to if it tried!).
 These two workers have _different representations_ of the same entity, even though they are the same type of worker.

 The `Player` entity has a special relationship with the `UnityClient` instance that is authoritative over it.
-That `UnityClient` is running on the gamer's machine, and that gamer 'owns' that `Player` entity.
+That `UnityClient` is running on the gamer's machine, and that gamer "owns" that `Player` entity.
 It's their representation in the world.
 As such, there are big differences between how `Player` entity should be represented on the authoritative client (it should have a camera, collect player input etc.) compared to if the `Player` entity represents someone else in the game.
-The FPS Template project has some additional logic to manage these representations as a way of keeping the code more organised.
+The FPS starter project has some additional logic to manage these representations as a way of keeping the code more organised.

 Authority is a tricky topic with SpatialOS, particularly as write-access is actually defined on a per-component basis rather than a per-entity basis.
 You can find out more by reading up about [component authority](fix).<%(/Expandable)%>